Shared Flavors , Shared Memories

 Some meals push you into silence; others pull you into a table full of strangers.
 Somewhere between a ramen booth in Fukuoka and a long table in Chianti, I learned what it really means to eat alone.
 And what it means not to.

 My first trip to Fukuoka, I was so excited to try its famous tonkotsu ramen that I dragged my mom, dad, and husband straight from the airport to a well-known ramen shop.
-At the entrance, instead of a host, we were greeted by a big vending machine where you choose your ramen and toppings.
+At the entrance, instead of a host, we were greeted by a vending machine where you choose your ramen and toppings.
 We pressed buttons, collected our tickets, and followed the line inside.

 We were guided single file into tiny cubicle seats, each divided by wooden panels.
 A bamboo screen blocked the view of the server.
 The design was clear: eat without talking to anyone.